CAS-CLab/Gated-LIF/README.md

 ### Trained Models for Static Datasets: CIFAR, ImageNet

-Our trained models can be found on [*Google Drive*](https://drive.google.com/file/d/1CCrAX8wU3r_MM8RlA6ppa1jUtYGnviwO/view?usp=sharing).
+Our trained models can be found in `Gated-LIF/trained models`.
 Download and place them in any folder you would like.
 For example, `/home/GLIF_models`.